matomo-org/plugin-LoginLdap/README.md

    * `Generate Random token_auth For New Users`: If your LDAP server does not serve either a hash of a user's password or an encrypted password for a user, this option must be checked.
 Read more about random token_auth generation in **Security Considerations**.

+     _Note: This is only important if you plan on using the first authentication strategy described below.
+(See [Configurations](https://github.com/piwik/plugin-LoginLdap#configurations))._

 5. You can now login with LDAP cedentials.